VictoriaWika/capstone-project/client/README.md

 # Travelr

 <img src="./src/icons/travelers.svg" align="right" width="150">

-Discover new places and plan your next big adventure with Travelr!
+Wanderlust?
+Plan your next big adventure with Travelr!

-Get random suggestions for sights, give them a like and search the world!
+Get inspired by remarkable sights, give them a like and search the world.
+Pick the location of your choice and browse through the sights.

-Add your favorite sights to your travel plan, so you can show them to your friends later on!
+Add the ones you like and save them to your trip.
+Start exploring the world!

 [Take a sneak peek at the App right here!](https://victoria-capstone-project.herokuapp.com/)